What is your brewery capacity?

 Do you have a Brewing hero/inspiration?

-If you could have one superhero superpower what would it be?
+If you had one superhero superpower what would it be?

 Anything else you want to tell us?